kebaldwi/ansible_lab_v1/LabGuide.md

           - "Trunk and Active Vlans {{ trunk_output.structured | json_query('interface.[*][0][0].name') }}  {{ trunk_output.structured | json_query('interface.[*][0][0].vlans_allowed_active_in_mgmt_domain') }}"

  ```
-These outputs might look a bit intimidating, but because we know ahead of time what the exact structure of the returned data will be, it is straightforward to access the exact data points that we are looking for, or use something like the [ansible.builtin.copy](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html) module to write them out to CSV and have the exact data that we need from our install base readily available.
+These data structures might look a bit intimidating, but because we know ahead of time what the exact structure of the returned data will be, it is straightforward to access the exact data points that we are looking for, or use something like the [ansible.builtin.copy](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html) module to write them out to CSV file and have the exact data that we need from our install base readily available.
 Go ahead and run this playbook.

 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#
 ### Action 9:  Run the get_switch_info_pyats_parsers.yaml playbook